-While the large-scale changes happening in the country, the business environment has also seen newer trends.
-The commercial real estate sector is witnessing some emerging trends which developers are adapting:
+The commercial real estate sector is witnessing some emerging trends that developers are adapting

 Another emerging trend in the commercial real estate space is the growth in the development of Office Retail Complexes.
 The growth in the development of ORC is a great example of the change in the mindset of realty developers.
 The retail industry is an important part of the economy and retail developments work as the epicenter for the leisure and shopping needs of the community.
 Owners of successful assets have managed to grow in certain cases because of their extensive efforts in attaining the right mix of occupants for their assets on the basis of their customer profile.

 According to a report by Cushman and Wakefield, by 2020, top cities of India will absorb 40 to 45 million sq.ft. of office space per year.
 Government initiatives like the Smart Cities Mission and Housing for All by 2020 will give the real estate industry a much-need push.